Skip to content

 fixedrepresents a relationship in a graph

-REL is a logical type.
+REL is a logical type that represents a relationship (i.e., an edge).
 Internally, REL is processed as STRUCT type.
 A REL always contains a src ID field with key _SRC, a dst ID field with key _DST, an internal ID field with key _ID and a label field with key _LABEL.
 The rest fields are rel properties.

 Output: